-- a) Infill and intensification sites should match the average pre-established building setback of adjacent buildings within the block face... - d) Bulk, mass and scale of new development shall fit the context within which it is located. - e) Garages for single, semi and townhouse units shall not exceed 50% of the building façade and shall be setback from the front face of these units. - f) The design of infill and intensification development should be consistent with the Land Use Compatibility criteria of this Plan.
+- a) Infill and intensification sites should match the average pre-established building setback of adjacent buildings within the block face. - d) Bulk, mass and scale of new development shall fit the context within which it is located. - f) The design of infill and intensification development should be consistent with the Land Use Compatibility criteria of this Plan.